drshahizan/special-topic-data-engineering/project/proposal/MichelinStar/Proposal_MichelinStar.md

    - Scikit-learn: Scikit-learn is a popular machine learning library in Python, and has several algorithms for classification tasks.
 It is easy to use and has good documentation.

    - Visual Studio Code: Make collaboration with teammates and upload the code to Github by syncing them together.
 It is easy to track teammates progress and work together.
+   - Github/Git: Github is an Internet hosting service for software development and version control using Git.
+It provides the distributed version control of Git plus access control, bug tracking, software feature requests, task management, continuous integration, and wikis for every project.

 - Other expenses